Pregnancy after 30, 35 and 40 years of age

 After the age of 35

-More advanced age, also means a higher risk of genetic abnormalities in the cells.
-Patients over the age of 35 have an increased risk of degenerative defects in the oocytes and therefore of giving birth to children with chromosomal aberrations such as z.
+A more advanced age is also a greater risk genetic abnormalities in the cells.
+Patients over 35 years of age have an increased risk of degenerative defects in the oocytes and therefore of giving birth to children with chromosomal aberrations such as z.
 Down's, Edward's and Patau.

 Perinatal complications and the need for a caesarean section are also more common.